jomiapangilinan/AI-Life/README.md

 ![image](https://user-images.githubusercontent.com/60398789/111008967-56b91000-8360-11eb-8df2-5503f7741155.png)

 ---
-*🖐 Thank you for reading This is an ongoing project.
+*🖐 Thank you for reading!
+This is an ongoing project.
 If you're interested, shoot me a message!*